 Forensic Accounting Salary

 The Bureau of Labor Statistics does not provide salary information specific to forensic accountants.
-However, Robert half and the BLS does report that accountants and auditors earn a median salary of over $77,000 per year, and a high-end salary of $144,750 a year, with a projected 7% change in employment from 2020 to 2030.
+However, Robert Half and the BLS report that accountants and auditors earned a median salary of over $77,000 per year, and a high-end salary of $144,750 a year, with a projected 7% change in employment from 2020 to 2030.
 Forensic accountants are in high demand, like other types of accountants throughout the country.